tarosky/taro-external-permalink/README.md

 ### Where can I get supported?

-Please create new ticket on support forum.
+Please create new ticket on the support forum.

 ### How can I contribute?